Scaling Enhancement in Distributed Quantum Sensing via Bidirectional Causal Routing: Results

-In Fig. \ref{fig:6}, We illustrate the experimental results of the minimum detectable average tilt angle $\delta\bar{\varphi}_{\min}$ for number of sensors from 1 to 9.
+In Fig.~\ref{fig:6}, we illustrate the experimental results for the minimum detectable average tilt angle, $\delta\bar{\varphi}_{\min}$, with the number of sensors varying from $M=1$ to $M=9$.
 These results indicate that we achieve picoradian-scale sensitivity (see the Supplemental Materials for detailed results).
-According to Eq. (\ref{eq:15}), we fit the dependence of $\delta\bar{\varphi}{\min}$ on the number $N$ of sensors, obtaining a precision limit $\delta\bar{\varphi}_{\min}\approx 4.77/(N^{2}+4.25N)\,\unit{\nano\radian}$ from the experimental data; the fitted precision limit is also shown in Fig. \ref{fig:6}.
-Notably, our goodness of fit is high (coefficient of determination $R^{2}=99.18\%$), indicating that the observed nonlinear-scaling enhancement with $N$ is well captured by Eq. (\ref{eq:15}).
-For comparison, we also plot a $1/N$–scaling precision limit in Fig. \ref{fig:6} by replacing the $N^{2}$ term with 1 in our fitted relation between $\delta\bar{\varphi}_{\min}$ and $N$.
-This linear-scaling limit is known as the Heisenberg limit, long regarded as the ultimate precision limit in quantum-enhanced distributed sensing.
-Our experimental results clearly show that our scheme achieves a precision beyond Heisenberg scaling for quantum-enhanced distributed sensing.
-Importantly, this enhancement does not rely on entangled probes and remains robust in the presence of classical noise.
+According to Eq.~(\ref{eq:15}), we fit the dependence of $\delta\bar{\varphi}_{\min}$ on $M$ and obtain $\delta\bar{\varphi}_{\min}\approx 4.77/(M^{2}+4.25M)\,\unit{\nano\radian}$, as shown by the fitted precision limit in Fig.~\ref{fig:6}\textbf{\textsf{a}}.
+The fit exhibits a high coefficient of determination, $R^{2}=99.18\%$, indicating that the experimentally observed nonlinear enhancement with increasing sensor number is well captured by Eq.~(\ref{eq:15}).
+For visual reference, we also plot a normalized $1/M$ trend in Fig.~\ref{fig:6}\textbf{\textsf{a}}, obtained by replacing the $M^{2}$ term in the fitted expression with a constant term.

+To further reveal how the finite-$M$ experimental data approach the asymptotic $1/M^{2}$ behavior, we divide the data into three sensor-number ranges: small $(M\in\{1,2,3\})$, intermediate $(M\in\{4,5,6\})$, and large $(M\in\{7,8,9\})$.
+For each range, we fit the measured precision to an effective power-law dependence of the form $\delta\bar{\varphi}_{\min}\propto 1/M^{\gamma}$, with the corresponding fits shown by the dotted purple, orange, and green lines, respectively.
+As shown in Figs.~\ref{fig:6}\textbf{\textsf{b}}--\textbf{\textsf{d}}, the fitted effective exponents are $\gamma=1.22$, $1.52$, and $1.67$ for the small-, intermediate-, and large-$M$ ranges, respectively.
+These increasing exponents show that, even within the experimentally accessible finite range of sensor numbers, the scaling behavior gradually departs from the conventional $1/M$ trend and moves toward the asymptotic $1/M^{2}$ trend predicted by our theory.
+Therefore, the experimental results provide clear evidence of a finite-$M$ crossover toward beyond-linear scaling with respect to the number of sensors.
+Importantly, this enhancement is achieved without using entangled probes and remains observable in the presence of classical noise.